Nicaraguan judge sentences man to 30 years in NY killing

-Authorities said Tercero strangled Anderson, 22, at his off-campus residence in Binghamton in March 2018 and then fled to Nicaragua, which rejected an extradition request from the U.S. but instead decided to try him.
+Authorities said Tercero strangled Anderson, 22, at his off-campus residence in Binghamton, New York, in March 2018 and then fled to Nicaragua, which rejected an extradition request from the U.S. but instead decided to try him.
 The Binghamton Press & Sun-Bulletin previously reported that the defense argued Tercero may have been provoked.

 Legal experts say Tercero, if he is ever extradited, could still be prosecuted for the killing under the U.S. legal system.